Stanford-AHRQ Health Services Research Training Program

 Laurence Baker, PhD, MA, Professor of Medicine, Senior Fellow, Stanford Institute for Economic Policy Research, Research Associate, National Bureau of Economic Research, and Core Faculty Member for Health Policy/Center for Primary Care and Outcomes Research

-Douglas K. Owens, MD, MS, Chair of the Department of Health Policy, Associate Director, Center for Innovation to Implementation (Ci2i) at Veterans Affairs Palo Alto Health Care System, Professor of Medicine (General Internal Medicine) and by courtesy, of Health Research and Policy, and Director of the Center for Health Policy/Center for Primary Care and Outcomes Research
+Douglas K. Owens, MD, MS, Chair of the Department of Health Policy, Associate Director, Center for Innovation to Implementation (Ci2i) at Veterans Affairs Palo Alto Health Care System, Professor of Medicine (General Internal Medicine) and by courtesy, of Health Research and Policy, and Director of the Center for Health Policy at the Freeman Spogli Institute for International Studies.

 Program Associate Directors: